Alan Bilton: The Sleepwalker's Ball

-Bilton's debut novel, The Sleepwalkers' Ball, was officially be launched on 29 April 2009 at the smallest cinema in Wales, La Charrette at the Gower Heritage Centre, Park Mill.
+Bilton's debut novel, The Sleepwalkers' Ball, was officially launched on 29 April 2009 at the smallest cinema in Wales, La Charrette at the Gower Heritage Centre, Park Mill.
 Readings from the book were accompanied by two silent Buster Keaton films: The High Sign and Sherlock Junior.
 DM Thomas, author of The White Hotel, said of the novel: "Alan Bilton's artfully-interwoven narratives, part zany city guide, part silent film, creative an imaginative whole which is poetic, inventive, surprising and pulsating with life".
 The plot of the novel consists of "...four inter-connected stories, all set in the same strangely black and white Scottish town, and these stories gradually link up to tell a tragic-comic tale of lost love and the perils of dreaming."

 Bilton describes the novel thus: "turn [ing] my own experiences into a kind of painting or a silent film or a poem...for me the town [in the novel] is Stirling in central Scotland where I was a student for four years and where an awful lot happened to me – falling in love, discovering art, movies, books – discovering the world really.
 And all this autobiographical stuff provides the real emotional colouring of the book."